luke0545/Habitual-iOS/README.md

 <h4>Non-Functional Requirement (NFR):</h4>
-An NFR for the app will restrict the iPhones that are supported to iPhones 12-15 with max counterparts and iOS 17+.
+An NFR for the app will restrict the iPhones that are supported to iPhones 12-15 max and iOS 17+.
 The iOS requirement was chosen because of the possibility of adding a widget later on, which is only supported on iOS 17+.
-The design supports the different phone sizes since the choice of using Swift UI allows for an accurately simulated depiction of different phone models and sizes.

 <h4>Operational Support Design:</h4>
 Logging will be supported through the API and will log errors, stack traces and important events including user account activity.